 1. The objective covers why you’ve created the policy and what you hope to achieve with it.

-The objective of the workplace sexual harassment policy should be to define sexual harassment in the workplace and also, to outline the process of filing the complaints, investigating, and issuing disciplinary the right measures.
+2. The objective of the workplace sexual harassment policy should be outline the process of filing the complaints, investigating, and issuing disciplinary the right measures.

 The scope of the policy talks about who the policy applies to.
 If the policy applies to investors, clients or executives then you should mention that.

 The scope of the Sexual Harassment policy should be wide and also, it should be applied to all the members of the company.
 The policy should cover sexual harassment within the company premise and outside the company premise.

 The policy should cover everyone, regardless of their gender, caste, or religion.
 Furthermore, the workplace sexual harassment policy should also protect customers, clients, or any guest visiting the office premises.